OsomePteLtd/principles/backend.md

 7. Use the following fields for list responses:

-   - entiry name in a plural form, for example `companyUsers` - for entities
+   - entiry name in plural (for example `companyUsers`) - for entities
    - `page` - for a page number, starts from 1
    - `perPage` - for a page size
    - `totalCount` - for a total count of entities found by a query